AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 Each point of the Adaptive Moving Average indicator is calculated by the following steps:

 1. Calculate the ER:
 <center><img src="http://static.anychart.com/images/technical\_indicators/ama\_er.png" width="343"></center>
 2. Then, use the following formula to calculate the SSC value:
 <center><img src="http://static.anychart.com/images/technical\_indicators/ama\_ssc.png" width="650"></center>

-3. Now, use the results from the actions made before and calcuate the indicator io:
+3. Now, use the results from the actions made before and calcuate the indicator:
 <center><img src="http://static.anychart.com/images/technical\_indicators/ama\_ama.png" width="391"></center>

 ## Aroon